Institute for Marine and Antarctic Studies: Research themes

 The Australian Research Council's (ARC) Excellence in Research for Australia (ERA) initiatives provide a specific benchmark for the core IMAS disciplines of oceanography and fisheries sciences, and in 2012 IMAS contributed to the University of Tasmania achieving grade 5 scores in oceanography, ecology, and geology, and in fisheries sciences.

 Facilities

 IMAS building on Castray Esplanade, Hobart.

-In 2013, a new 69,000m² building was completed on the Hobart waterfront, designed to accommodate the co-location of several research entities: IMAS (Institute for Marine and Antarctic Studies), Australia's Integrated Marine Observing System (IMOS), the Antarctic Climate and Ecosystems Cooperative Research Centre (ACE CRC), and the Tasmanian Partnership for Advanced Computing (TPAC), along with their respective staff and students.
-Situated adjacent to CSIRO, the building serves as a central hub for collaborative marine and Antarctic studies.
-This project was initiated by the Australian Government and funded as part of the Education Investment Fund.
+A new 69,000m² building on the Hobart waterfront was completed in 2013, to co-locate IMAS, Australia's Integrated Marine Observing System (IMOS), the Antarctic Climate and Ecosystems Cooperative Research Centre (ACE CRC), and the Tasmanian Partnership for Advanced Computing (TPAC) staff and students.
+The building is adjacent to CSIRO Marine Laboratories, and aims to serve as a hub for collaborative marine and Antarctic studies.
+The project was an initiative of the Australian Government as part of the Education Investment Fund.

-dditionally, plans are underway to significantly expand existing research and educational infrastructure, totaling approximately 4,500m², located south of Hobart in Taroona.
-The expansion will include the development of new aquaculture facilities and controlled-environment experimental saltwater facilities.
-The planned enhancements aim to enable temperate/polar ocean simulations and advance aquaculture research capabilities.
+Planning is underway for existing research and educational infrastructure totaling ~4,500m², south of Hobart at Taroona, to be significantly expanded with new aquaculture and controlled-environment experimental saltwater facilities.
+Planned new capabilities include temperate/polar ocean simulations and enhanced aquaculture research.